wcfrobert/fkit/doc/README.md

 ## Extracting Data

-`fkit.section.Section.get_all_fiber_data()` - This method returns two dataframes that contain all available fiber data from moment curvature analysis.
+`fiberkit.section.Section.get_all_fiber_data()` - This method returns two dataframes that contain all available fiber data from moment curvature analysis.
 Some columns of the dataframe will be object dtype to store lists of values at each load step.

 * Args:
   * None